 - Pain that worsens with a change of position

 Facet hypertrophy is a condition that results after generative changes in the spinal disc.
-Often, a patient with facet hypertrophy also presents with a slipped disc or slip-disc.
-Another common condition that co-occurs with a hypertrophied facet is ligamentum flavum hypertrophy, spinal canal stenosis, cervical spondylosis, and sciatica.
+Often, a patient with facet hypertrophy also presents with a slipped disc or slip disc.
+Another common condition that co-occurs with a hypertrophied facet is ligamentum flavum hypertrophy, spinal canal stenosis, cervical spondylosis, and sciatica (leg pain and sciatica).
 We highly encourage you to read about these conditions when you have finished reading this article.
 Hypertrophy of facets is bone spurs and arthritic formation.
 With bigger spurs, your risks of nerve compression increase significantly.

 Symptoms of nerve compression occur in moderate or severely hypertrophied facets or spurs.
 A bone spur that approximates spinal nerves or the spinal cord can compress and irritate the delicate nerve fibers.
 Symptoms of a compressed nerve root or spinal cord resulting from a bone can include:

 - Pins and needles in the arms or the legs

 - Weakness in shoulders, arms wrists

 - Weakness in hips, legs, knees, and ankles

 In chronically hypertrophied conditions, it may even lead to paralysis of arms or legs.
 In short, facet hypertrophy can become a nightmare scenario that impacts the quality and the quantity of life.